-The AT91FR4081 peripherals are connected to the 32-bit wide Advanced Peripheral Bus.

-Peripheral registers are only word accessible.
-Byte and half-word accesses are not supported.
+The AT91R40008 microcontroller peripherals are connected to the 32-bit wide Advanced Peripheral Bus.
+Peripheral registers are only word accessible - byte and half-word accesses are not supported.
 If a byte or a half-word access is attempted, the memory controller automatically masks the lowest address bits and generates a word access.